davepinch/pinchy.cc/content/camera-roll/2016/09/2016-09-03-the-end-is-here.md

 tags:
   - photograph
 ---
-An illustration on a flier posted near 15th and Madison in Seattle for an unknown July 9, 2016 event.
+An illustration on a flyer posted near 15th and Madison in Seattle for an unknown July 9, 2016 event.
 I have been unable to identify the source of this drawing.